J3rry320/J3rry320/README.md

 ----------

 ⚡ Fun fact: I love playing video games and exploring new technologies.
-When I'm not coding, you can find me hiking or experimenting with photography.
+When I'm not coding, you can find me biking playing video games or experimenting with photography.